Clause 17.14: special leave

 17.14.8 Return Home when Temporarily Living Away from Home

-Sufficient special leave shall be granted to a permanent or long-term temporary employee who is temporarily living away from home as a result of work requirements to return home once each month to enable such employees to spend two days and two nights with their family.
+Sufficient special leave must be granted to a permanent or long-term temporary employee who is temporarily living away from home as a result of work requirements to return home once each month to enable such employees to spend two days and two nights with their family.
 If the employee wishes to return home more often, they may be granted extended leave or leave without pay, if the operational requirements allow.

 17.14.9 Return Home when Transferred to New Location

-Special leave shall be granted to a permanent or long-term temporary employee who has moved to the new location ahead of dependants, to visit such dependants, subject to the conditions specified in the Crown Employees (Transferred Employees Compensation) Award or successor instrument.
+Special leave must be granted to a permanent or long-term temporary employee who has moved to the new location ahead of dependants, to visit such dependants, subject to the conditions specified in the Crown Employees (Transferred Employees Compensation) Award or successor instrument.

 17.14.11 Matters arising from domestic violence situations.